Cleo Addams is an indie author. In her free time, she enjoys researching and writing articles on a wide variety of topics.

 Ghost Eye, by Marion Dane Bauer, is about a Cornish Rex named Purrloom Popcorn who travels from cat show to cat show winning ribbons.
-The judges were always intrigued by his white and wavy fur, sleek body, and his unusual eyes: one blue and one gold.
+The judges are always intrigued by his white and wavy fur, sleek body, and his unusual eyes: one blue and one gold.

 One day, Popcorn is unexpectedly removed from the show circuit and returned to his kitten home.

 His heart quickens in hopes that he's being sent back to his owner, Lydia.
 Sadly, he learns that Lydia has passed away and that her niece's family has inherited her estate.
 This means that Popcorn now has new owners.

 Needless to say, Popcorn isn't happy about his new family, especially their young daughter, Melinda.

 Melinda tries to show Popcorn affection, but all he can think about is escaping back to his former life on the cat show circuit.

 While looking for a way to escape his new home, he runs into an old tabby, named Tiger, who initially gives him a hard time but later agrees to show him the way out.
 It's not until Tiger literally walks through the front door that Popcorn realizes that the old tomcat is a ghost.

 When Tiger returns he points out that Popcorn's blue eye is a "ghost eye" that allows him to see the deceased.

 Popcorn soon realizes that there are many other ghosts in the home besides Tiger, including the ghost of Lydia.